Harold (film): Plot

-Harold returns home, angry and upset, and decides to go back to his old home, where everyone liked him.
-He leaves late at night so that his Mom and sister won't get suspicious.
+Harold is bullied relentlessly by students.
+One of the few nice people is Cromer Styles, the school janitor.
+Harold decides to go back to his old home, where everyone liked him.
 He only makes it as far as a strip bar.
-Harold thinks that because he looks older, he may pass for legal age, but Cromer is there as well, and he takes Harold home.
-He gives Harold words of encouragement, and then drops him off at home.
+Harold thinks that because he looks older, he may pass for legal age, but Cromer is there and takes Harold home.